 - Vintage Fade

 How are they manufactured?

-You can get knitted or woven sheer fabrics, taut or stretchy, lustrous or matte; each one expertly crafted to give the fabrics these characteristics.
+You can get knitted or woven sheer fabrics, taut or stretchy, lustrous or matte; each one is expertly crafted to give the fabrics these characteristics.
 To achieve the distinct translucency, sheer fabrics have an open-set knit or weave, where there's more space between the yarns allowing light to pass through.
 Those made with manmade yarns, such as the Lucent Satin, will have a more slippery handle than those made with natural fibres.

-Sheer fabrics tend to fall into two main types; crisp or soft.
+Sheer fabrics tend to fall into two main types: crisp or soft.
 Organza and Voille de Ville, for example, have a crisp body and are easier to handle than soft, floaty fabrics like Paris Chiffon.
 Choosing between these two characteristics will depend upon the desired usage of your sheer fabric.

-Purposes of sheer fabric UK
+Purposes of sheer cotton fabric

 Because there are so many different choices when it comes to sheer fabric, there are also many properties associated with them.
 Here are just a few of our favourites:

 - Paris Chiffon – Lightweight, cool and airy with a dry handle.
 Smooth surface texture.